Data-Driven Invariant Learning for Probabilistic Programs: Introduction

-\paragraph*{Outline.} After covering preliminaries (\cref{sec:prelim}), we present our contributions. \begin{itemize} \item A general method called \tool for learning invariants for probabilistic programs (\cref{sec:overview}). \tool executes the program multiple times on a set of input states, and then uses machine learning algorithms to learn models encoding possible invariants.
-A CEGIS-like loop is used to iteratively expand the set of input states given counterexamples to the invariant conditions. \item Concrete instantiations of \tool tailored for handling two problems: learning \emph{exact invariants}~(\cref{sec:exactinv}), and learning \emph{sub-invariants}~(\cref{sec:subinv}).
+\paragraph*{Outline.} After covering preliminaries (\cref{sec:prelim}) and stating our problem (\cref{sec:problem}), we present our contributions. \begin{itemize} \item A general method called \tool for learning invariants for \fix{almost surely terminating} probabilistic programs (\cref{sec:algorithm}). \tool executes the program multiple times on a set of input states, and then uses machine learning algorithms to learn models encoding possible invariants.
+A CEGIS-like loop is used to iteratively expand the dataset after encountering incorrect candidate invariants. \item Concrete instantiations of \tool tailored for handling two problems: learning \emph{exact invariants}~(\cref{sec:exactinv}), and learning \emph{sub-invariants}~(\cref{sec:subinv}).
 Our method for exact invariants learns a \emph{model tree}~\citep{quinlan1992learning}, a generalization of binary decision trees to regression.
 The constraints for sub-invariants are more difficult to encode as a regression problem, and our method learns a \emph{neural model tree}~\cite{DBLP:journals/corr/abs-1806-06988} with a custom loss function.
 While the models differ, both algorithms leverage off-the-shelf learning algorithms. \item An implementation of \tool and a thorough evaluation on a large set of benchmarks (\cref{sec:eval}).
-Our tool can learn invariants and sub-invariants for examples considered in prior work and new, more difficult versions that are beyond the reach of prior work. \end{itemize} We discuss related work in \cref{sec:rw}.
+Our tool can learn invariants and sub-invariants for examples considered in prior work, and more difficult versions that are beyond the reach of prior work. \end{itemize} We discuss related work in \cref{sec:rw}.